Q: Why should I pursue my BSN if I am already working as an RN?

 Q: What is the cost of my education at Lindenwood University?

-Cost of degree completion will vary depending on several factors including the number of general education courses remaining in your degree plan, potential reimbursement from your employer, etc. In addition, a number of scholarships and financial incentives are available to RN to BSN completion students.
+Cost of degree completion will vary depending on several factors, including the number of general education courses remaining in your degree plan, potential reimbursement from your employer, etc. A number of scholarships and financial incentives are available to RN to BSN completion students.
 Contact admissions/financial aid to talk about creating an affordable plan to complete your degree.

 Q: Who do I contact at Lindenwood University to apply and get enrolled?

-For more information about the RN to BSN program, please contact our admission/financial aid counselor, Allison Yeager, in the nursing office at (636) 627-6683.
-You may also apply online by filling out the Program Application.
+For more information about the RN to BSN program, please contact our nursing admissions specialist, Lynn Achurch, at (636) 949-4419 or email@example.com.
+You may also apply online by filling out the Lindenwood Application.